vaibhav-75007/ProX/README.md

 This is the repository that will be used in the Tech with Tim code jam from October 2020, the [Timathon](https://twtcodejam.net/).
 The **theme** of the Code Jam was **"for students"**

+This project was built using pyqt5 community edition, an open source gui framework from the Qt Company which you can find at this link: [QT5](https://www.qt.io/)

 ### License
 This open source project is under the Gnu General Public license v3.0, you can read it in the [LICENSE](https://github.com/vaibhav-75007/TimathonCodeJamOct/blob/main/LICENSE) file of this repository.